 The VCR is calculated based on the types of customer demand expected to be served in the Riverstone East and Schofields development area.
-In particular, we expect 63% of the load to be residential, 28% of the load to be commercial, and 9% of the load to be industrial.
+In particular, we expect 63% of the load (customer demand in kVA) to be residential, 28% of the load to be commercial, and 9% of the load to be industrial.

-We used a composite VCR value of \$37.98 per kWh (or \$37,980 per MWhr) in the evaluation, based on the calculation breakdown provided in table 17 below.
-This is based on the 2023 VCR values provided by the AER, inflated by CPI to June 2024.9
+We used a composite VCR value of \$47.36 per kWh (or \$47,356 per MWhr) in the evaluation, based on the calculation breakdown provided in Table 17 below.
+This is based on the 2024 VCR values provided by the AER in December 2024.
+The AER's direction on VCR in December 2024 has resulted in a material increase in the VCR from the DPAR for this RIT-D published in November 2024.
+This has resulted in an increase in the NPVs of both of the options examined in the RIT-D.